Wen222/h1b_statistics_insight_data_engineer/README.md

 # Approach

-To perform the category aggregation and counting in a scalable way for a large amount of data, I broke down the problem into the following pieces:
+To perform the category aggregation and counting in a scalable way for a large amount of data, I broke down the problem into the following steps:

-1. Find the right column names for the fields of interest, i.e., what are the column names for case status, work place state, and occupation name for different years.
+1. Find the right column names for the fields of interest, i.e., what the column names are for case status, work place state, and occupation name for different years.
 The names vary for different year ranges.
 By checking through the documentation on the US DOL website, I noticed that there are limited variants for the column names and created global dictionaries to look them up in the header of the input file to pick the right ones.

 2. Find the indices of the column names identified in step 1 in the list of column names.